 Larnaca is the third-largest city in Cyprus and one of its most popular tourist destinations.
 The city has a lot to offer, from its beautiful beaches and medieval castles to its vibrant nightlife and rich history.
 No matter what your interests are, you’ll find plenty of things to do in this vibrant city.
-To help you plan your trip, here are 14 of the Top Things to Do in Larnaca that are sure to make your visit a memorable one.
+To help you plan your trip, here are 14 Best and Fun Things to Do in Larnaca that are sure to make your visit a memorable one.

 1. Agios Lazaros

 The church of Agios Lazaros is one of Larnaca’s top tourist attractions, not only because it’s an important religious site, but also because it’s incredibly beautiful.
 This spectacular house of worship was first built in the 9th century to mark the spot where, according to tradition, Lazarus (of Bethany) was raised from the dead by Jesus Christ.

 The church was rebuilt and expanded several times over the centuries, most recently in the 17th century.
 The result is a fascinating mix of architectural styles, from Byzantine to Gothic to Baroque.

 Inside, the church is equally diverse, with icons and frescoes adorning every wall and ceiling.
 Highlights include the 18th-century wooden iconostasis, the Byzantine frescoes in the nave, and the Gothic tomb of Lazarus himself (behind the main altar).